vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 #### Flex-basis
-When calculating shringking and growing in a flexbox, it is important to know size of each item on the main axis.
-For example, to calculate the space availeble for growht, you need to take the size of the flex container minus sizes af all the items.
-How are sizes of individual items calculated though?
+When calculating shrinking and growing in a flexbox, it is important to know the size of each item on the main axis.
+For example, to calculate the space available for growth, you need to take the size of the flex container minus sizes of all the items.
+How are the sizes of individual items calculated, though?

 - You can specify `width` or `height` of items
 - If not specified, the items are sized based on their content

 You can also specify `flex-basis` property, which is used for sizing.
-It can use the same values as `width` or `height` You can see, that `widht` and `height` are two properties for horizontal and vertical sizing.
+It can use the same values as `width` or `height` You can see, that `width` and `height` are two properties for horizontal and vertical sizing.
 But there is only one `flex-basis`.
 That's because it controls sizing on the **main axis**.
-This means if you are in a row mode, it controls width, in column mode it controls height.
-So even if you switch between rows and columns dnamically, you can still use the same `flex-basis` property.
+This means if you are in a row mode, it controls width.
+In column mode, it controls the height.
+So even if you switch between rows and columns dynamically, you can still use the same `flex-basis` property.

-Behavior of `flex-basis` is the following:
+The behavior of `flex-basis` is the following:
 - it defaults to `auto`
 - `auto` uses either specified `width` or `height`.
 If these are not specified, it uses sizing based on contents of the item
 - it overrides any `width` or `height`
 - it respects min/max width and height
 - you can also use `content` value, which uses automatic size based on content.
-It was not present in the initial spec and older browsers do not support it
+It was not present in the initial spec, and older browsers do not support it

-TODO codepen

 ## Shorthand properties
-Although you can specify flex properties such as `flex-grow` or `flex-shrink` individually, these is are some shorthand properties, which allow you to combine multiple individual properties together.
-Using shorthand properties is usually preferred way instead of defining the properties individually.
+Although you can specify flex properties such as `flex-grow` or `flex-shrink` individually, there are some shorthand properties, which allow you to combine multiple individual properties together.
+Using shorthand properties is usually a preferred way instead of defining the properties individually.

 ### Flex-flow
 This property allows you to combine `flex-direction` and `flex-wrap`.